 Disclosure – this post includes affiliate links.
 If you buy a product through these links, I receive a small percentage at no extra cost to you.
 I only ever recommend products I have personally used or would use.
 Thank you for supporting this site.

-Our entire five-month trip cost $7000 including all of our living, transportation (gas, insurance, maintenance) and attraction/activity costs.
-Note that this amount also includes my solo two-week trip to Alaska.
+Our entire five-month trip around Western Canada and Alaska cost $7000 including all of our living, transportation (gas, insurance, maintenance) and attraction/activity costs.

 Canada – a pricey road trip destination?